Skip to Content

 Summary

 Fees are a weakness here.
-The strategy's lofty fees are a high hurdle to clear, as it is priced within the most expensive quintile among peers.
+The strategy's lofty fees are a high hurdle to clear, as it is priced within the highest quintile among peers.

-The strategy's investment process inspires confidence and earns an Above Average Process Pillar rating.
-Independent of the rating, analysis of the strategy's portfolio shows it has maintained a significant overweight position in the Europe-Developed region and the financial services sector compared with category peers.
 The strategy’s management team earns an Above Average People Pillar rating.
+The strategy's investment approach stands out and earns an Above Average Process Pillar rating.
 The strategy's parent organization earns the firm an Above Average Parent Pillar rating.
 People Pillar and Parent Pillar ratings for this strategy are indirectly assigned by a Morningstar analyst rather than algorithmically derived.
 Please see the notes following each pillar section for more details.
 The details of assigning methods can be found in each pillar section.

 Rated on Published on

-Morningstar's evaluation of this fund's process aims to determine how repeatable, consistent, and reliable it is, and whether management maintains a competitive advantage.
+Morningstar's evaluation of this fund's process seeks to determine how repeatable, consistent, and reliable it is, and whether management maintains a competitive advantage.

 null Morningstar Manager Research